curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 If you predict something that science can’t predict, then there’s a missing component to science.
 Build on super powerful ai story where people are surprised.

 “This is the edge of your “you are special” belief.
 I’m doing a special kind of math here.
 It’s using the same brain circuits as doing math.
 Find example math problem that feels good.

+---

+**Add subtle hints throughout the story** about the potential consequences of Adam’s existence.
+This will make the ending feel more satisfying while maintaining its mystery

+- **Expand Mrs. Shelley’s emotional arc**: Show more moments of doubt and hesitation, so her realization feels earned.
+A few additional scenes—perhaps reflecting on her family—would give her more depth.
+- **Give Roderick a personal stake**: Maybe his detachment stems from personal trauma, or he’s hiding his own experience with Adam.
+These touches would make him more than just a cynical archetype.
+**Make the conversations more subtle**.
+For example, instead of directly saying “There’s no Adam left,” have Roderick hint at his loss through fragmented thoughts or analogies.